 - less sensitivity to hydrogen embrittlement

-Hydrogen Embrittlement: Both during the cleaning phase and also during the coating processes of galvanic treatment, hydrogen atoms may be absorbed.
+During both the cleaning phase and the coating processes of galvanic treatment, hydrogen atoms may be absorbed.
 In certain circumstances, this may lead to a hydrogen-induced delayed brittle fracture.
-As a rule, the risk of brittle fracture is avoided in Seeger products by means of thorough degasification of the material after the galvanization process, but this risk cannot be excluded completely (see also DIN 267, part 9).
+As a rule, the risk of brittle fracture is avoided in Seeger-Orbis products by means of thorough degasification of the material after the galvanization process, but this risk cannot be excluded completely (see also DIN 267, part 9).

-Mechanical plating: In a special process, zinc or tin particles, or mixtures of these, are hammered or impinged onto the ring in a drum by means of glass balls of a suitable size.
+In a special process, zinc or tin particles (or mixtures of these) are hammered or impinged onto the ring in a drum by means of glass balls of a suitable size.